 The Maori Feather Box or Treasure Box is superb example of how well Polynesian Artists created these lovely containers.
 This form of tribal art is extremely collectable and are still appearing for sale regularly in Tribal art and Pacific art auctions.

-The Maori Feather Box has been recorded to have been faked on several occasions by James Edward Little (1876 – 1953) an antiques dealer and tribal art restorer who resided and worked in Torquay England specialized in selling and making Polynesian and Tribal Art.
+The Maori Feather Box pictured is a genuine piece however these type of feather boxes have been recorded to have been faked on several occasions by James Edward Little (1876 – 1953) an antiques dealer and tribal art restorer who resided and worked in Torquay England specialized in selling and making Polynesian and Tribal Art.
 His forgeries were good enough to fool museum directors, specialist collectors and scholars.
 His master plan was to steal then copy the originals from important museums make exact copies then sell the real examples on.
 His carving and skill at making these objects was amazing but the same can’t be said for his skill as a thief as he was caught, convicted and served six months in prison in 1925 after being caught for forging a feather box he stole from a Wiltshire museum.
 His 100 year old forgeries still appear from time to time.

 The following information on Maori Feather Boxes or Maori Treasure Boxes is a partial extract from by Charles W. Mack, which I hope you will find informative.

 An extract from Polynesian Art at Auction 1965 – 1980 by Charles W. Mack

 “Treasure boxes , were favorite collectables of Europeans, pakeha , visitors to New Zealand.
 Their size made them convenient to to collect and carry back to Europe, where they served as useful storage containers, such as sewing baskets.
 No doubt the graphic depiction of the sexual coupling – so persuasive in Maori Art – incorporated in the carving of these boxes served also to titillate the fancy of the Victorian Europeans”